 Urine drug testing is a cornerstone of the overall testing in proposed insureds and yields a lot of valuable underwriting information.
+Those with a need to conduct such a test will often utilize this method or go with a breath test for alcohol in order to determine whether an individual has been under the influence of a substance or not.
 So how long do a lot of drugs stay in the system and at what time frame would they be likely to trigger a positive test?
 Using a 10 panel drug test can be useful for determining positivity across a range of substances – https://www.countrywidetesting.com/collections/10-panel-drug-tests.

 Cocaine is generally a universal decline in the application process if testing is positive.
 While cocaine itself is metabolized within the first 4-5 hours, its bi-products that will produce a positive test exist for 2-4 days afterwards.
 Additionally, cocaine is stored as a marker in hair almost like rings in a growing tree.
 When a hair sample is tested it can tell you not only how long ago cocaine was used but on how many different occasions.